 If you love earning points and trying new beauty products, then Raxy Beauty Box is for you!
 Raxy is Rakuten Japan’s subscription beauty box, so you can earn and redeem Rakuten points.
 For 2,480 yen a month, Raxy Beauty Box members receive a colorful package containing full-sized skincare and/or makeup items.

 Just fill out a detailed questionnaire about your beauty preferences, and each month you’ll receive a themed box of cosmetics products tailored to meet your beauty needs and preferences.
 You can also specify if you’d like a skincare or makeup box when you sign up.

 If you want to try Raxy, use my code qa3c19 when you sign up.
 We’ll both earn 100 Rakuten Super Points!

 WOWBOX is a monthly subscription box of mainstream and artisanal treats sourced from all over Japan.
 Each box celebrates a region of Japan or a Japanese holiday or event.

 Choose from the TABI (“journey”) or OMIYAGE (“souvenir”) box and select your subscription plan (monthly, one-time, or gift).
 Each WOWBOX ships directly from Japan for FREE via DHL Express Shipping.
 Plus, you earn points with every WOWBOX purchase!

-What interests you the most on this list of 7 Must-Try Japanese Subscription Services?
+What interests you the most on this list of Must-Try Subscription Services in Japan?
 I love trying out new things, so if you have a subscription service to recommend, I’m all ears!